Olik1/Olik1/README.md

 ### Hi all 👋

-I'm Olga and currently I'm Java Developer.
+I'm Olga and I'm Java Developer.
 I'm interested in backend development technologies, algorithms and datastructures.